Johndoe0153/Pyint/README.md

 The name 'Pyint' is compound word of 'Python' and 'Paint'

 I got inspiration from the MS Winodws' graphic software - MSPaint.
-And Make my own graphic sofrware is one of my goals through this project.

-'Simple' & 'Easy' are keywords of Pyint.
+'Simple' & 'Ease' are keywords of Pyint.
-So, 'Design Simple, Easy to handle' is the motto of it.
+So, 'Design Simple, Easy to handle' is the motto of this project.

 Enjoy :)